Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling

-Having established that the CDH representation yields excellent convergence of eigenenergies across all coupling strengths, we next apply it to compute ground state and thermal equilibrium observables.
-In Fig.~\ref{fig:Rabi}(f), we present the equilibrium magnetization as a function of $\lambda$, $\langle \hat{\sigma}^z \rangle^{\mathrm{eq}} = \frac{1}{Z}\text{Tr}[ \hat{\sigma}^z e^{- \hat{H}^{\text{cdh}}_{(M)}/T}]$; $Z=\text{Tr}[e^{-\hat{H}^{\text{cdh}}_{(M)}/T}] $ is the canonical partition function, and we set $k_B=1$.
-CDH simulations are compared to results reached from the exact solution \cite{Braak2011}.
+Having established the CDH representation's convergence of eigenenergies across all coupling strengths, we use it to compute thermal equilibrium observables.
+In Fig.~\ref{fig:Rabi}(d), we present the equilibrium magnetization as a function of $\lambda$, $\langle \hat{\sigma}^z \rangle^{\mathrm{eq}} = \frac{1}{Z}\text{Tr}[ \hat{\sigma}^z e^{- \hat{H}^{\text{cdh}}_{(M)}/T}]$; $Z=\text{Tr}[e^{-\hat{H}^{\text{cdh}}_{(M)}/T}] $ is the canonical partition function, $k_B=1$.
+CDH simulations are compared to results from the exact solution \cite{Braak2011}.
 It is evident that the series of CDHs yields progressively convergent observables as we increase $M$, not only in the weak- and ultrastrong-coupling limits, but also in the intermediate regime.
 In Ref.~\cite{SM}, we examine the average magnetization at both zero temperature (ground state) and finite temperature (thermal state).
 For ground state observables, $M_{P}>M$ was required to achieve convergence.
+We also study there the cavity occupation number, demonstrating the advantage of CDH in convergence over the bare approach, up to the ultrastrong coupling regime.